 Newborn admission procedures include checking the baby's temperature, heart rate, respiration and general condition.
 The baby is closely observed to make sure normal physiological changes are progressing smoothly.

 After the baby's temperature stabilizes, the baby's first bath is given and a photograph is taken.
 A nurse will provide you with the information necessary to order photographs.

 A small amount of blood is taken from your baby before discharge to test for hemoglobinopathy (a blood disorder), phenylketonuria (PKU), thyroid disease and galactosemia, diseases that can cause delays in mental development.
 If any of these diseases are discovered, developmental delays can be prevented or minimized by early identification and treatment.

 Since babies have decreased blood-clotting ability for the first few days of life, a vitamin K injection is given to all babies to prevent excessive bleeding.

 All babies receive erythromycin eye ointment within one hour of birth in order to prevent infections, some of which can cause blindness.
 It is possible for such infections to be present without any noticeable symptoms.

-Family education is an important part of the postpartum program at Sutter Medical Center of Santa Rosa.
+Family education is an important part of the postpartum program at Sutter Santa Rosa Regional Hospital.
 We encourage you to start the education process during your pregnancy, as your time in the hospital is not usually long enough to thoroughly acquaint you with all of the things you will need to know when you go home.
 A nurse will review diapering, the baby bath, cord care, how to take your baby's temperature, how to recognize signs of infant illness and circumcision care, if applicable.